londelec/leandcxmlman/source/sections/PLCconfig.rst

      :desc:	No Action.

    * :attr:	1
-.. include-file:: sections/Include/plc_action_event.rstinc "" "OFF to ON"
+.. include-file:: sections/Include/plc_action_event.rstinc "" "OFF to ON or its analog value is non-zero" "or analog value changes rapidly."

    * :attr:	2
-.. include-file:: sections/Include/plc_action_event.rstinc "" "ON to OFF"
+.. include-file:: sections/Include/plc_action_event.rstinc "" "ON to OFF" "."

    * :attr:	3
 .. include-file:: sections/Include/plc_action_cont.rstinc "" "ON"